chopralab/candock/doc/README.md

 The modules can be used several different ways and all of these ways are controlled by the same set of variables.

-### Important Variables
+### Submission Script Variables

-###### Please note that these will be renamed in a future version to avoid variable name clashes and take advantage of the new command line processing availible in 0.2.0.
-It will also make the transition to the next version easier ( nicknamed candock_oo ).

 #### **MCANDOCK_MOD_PATH** (*/depot/gchopra/apps/scripts/jonathan_fine/modules*)
-Path containing all of the the scripts, including this README!
+Path containing all of the the scripts!
 It's recommended that one exports this variable in their `.bash_profile` file.
 Otherwise, the script will attempt to determine this automatically, which may not work in all cases.
 You have been warned.

 #### **MCANDOCK_PATH** (*/depot/gchopra/apps/bin/candock*)
 Path containing the candock directories.